 The free to feed program provides individualised training and mentoring from industry professionals culminating in a unique employment opportunity through the cooking classes at the free to feed pop-up cooking school and events. free to feed founders Loretta and Daniel are passionate about connecting local Australians with refugees and sharing and celebrating diverse cultures from around the world.

-We’re proud to announce that Forbidden Foods will be stepping it up this year by becoming the rice donation partner for all the free to feed cooking classes in Melbourne.
+We’re proud to announce that Forbidden Foods will be stepping it up this year by becoming the rice donation partner for all the free to feed cooking classes in Melbourne for the next 12 months.
 We believe that food is a global language and is a positive and powerful way to connect people and break down barriers!

 These classes are an intimate and authentic cultural experience that gives back and was voted by Timeout as Melbourne' s number one cooking school.

 If you are looking to sharpen up your cooking skills, have a memorable time with friends and family while creating opportunities for new Australians then head over to free to feed Melbourne and book yourself a class!

 Images, logos and photos courtesy of Free To.